 At this stage, you might be lost and out of happiness.
 I’ve some really good tips for true and everlasting happiness but in this blog post, we’ll stick to the topic of moving on.

 - Make social connections: Meet new people.
 Meeting new people, friends, or romantic potentials alike, reminds how there’s a whole world out there.
 There’re many great people to know out there and learn from their perspective.
-Someone might benefit from your story, help them and the goodwill come back to you in multiples.
+Someone might benefit from your story, help them and the kindness come back to you in multiples.

 - Understand that it’s normal to have a break-up: Life is a series of experiments and adventures.
 Sometimes you fail, sometimes you succeed.
 There’s no formula for life. there’s no agreement that life will be smooth and as per your need.
 People come and people go — that’s life.
+Some people just come in your life to teach you to let go.

 We need relationships with others to see ourselves more clearly.
 Every relationship we’ve got reflects us what we’re putting out into the world.

 Know that a relationship isn’t a failure just because it ended.
-If you grew as a person and learned something to move your life forward, then it served a purpose, and was truly a success.
+If you grew as a person and learned something to move your life forward, then it served a purpose and was truly a success.